daniestevez/gr-satellites/docs/source/satyaml.rst

   transceiver with a PN9 scrambler and a CRC-16

 * ``Reaktor Hello World``, custom framing used by Reaktor Hello World.
-It uses a Texas Intruments CC1125 transceiver with a PN9 scrambler and a CRC-16
+It uses a Texas Intruments CC1125 transceiver with a PN9 scrambler and a CRC-16.

+* ``Light-1``, custom framing used by Light-1 and BlueWalker 3.
+It is the same as the ``Reaktor Hello World`` framing, but uses a different syncword.

 * ``S-NET``, custom framing used by S-NET, which uses BCH FEC and interleaving